MisakaRinOwO/UE5-Grid-Experiment/README.md

 The key design decision is to avoid actor-based grid cells.
 Instead, the grid exists as data, and the world visualization is derived from that data.

-The Tower Defense Path Rerouting scenario demonstrates how a generic grid/pathfinding system can become a gameplay rule system: the player can reshape the route, but the system rejects edits that would break the core route requirement.
+The Tower Defense Path Rerouting scenario demonstrates how a generic grid/pathfinding system can become a placement-rule system: the player can reshape the route, but the system rejects edits that would break the core route requirement.

+The Weighted Terrain Movement scenario demonstrates how the same grid core can become a movement-rule system: terrain cost and movement budget determine which cells are reachable and which route is cheapest.

 This makes the project useful as a foundation for future pathfinding, cost terrain, flow field, tactical movement, placement, or tower-defense systems.